AtumaKen/Hexad/README.md

 3. Clone project from private [git repo](https://github.com/AtumaKen/Hexad.git) and checkout master branch
 4. Open project in any java enabled IDE of you choice.
 Strongly recommend [Intellij IDEA](https://www.jetbrains.com/idea/download/).
 5. If you experience dependency issues, run `mvn dependency:resolve`
+6. Run `mvn compile` to compile and be sure everything is in order